Measuring Weak-to-Strong Legibility of Reasoning Models: Methodology

-The \texttt{Legi-Val} framework for assessing reasoning trace legibility decomposes legibility into an \textbf{efficiency dimension}, which measures the length, semantic redundancy, and backtracking tendencies; and an \textbf{interaction-based dimension}, which measures the success of a weaker LLM tasked with continuing a partial, prefixed trace.
+We decompose legibility into the established \textbf{efficiency dimension} measured by length, semantic redundancy, and backtracking tendencies and our novel \textbf{interaction-based dimension}, which measures the success of a weaker LLM tasked with continuing a partial, prefixed trace.